 The higher the load current or voltage differential, the higher the power (Remember: Power = Voltage x Current).

-The maximum power dissipation and the likelihood of overheating typically occurs when transitioning from the pre-charge phase to the fast-charge phase.
+The maximum power dissipation and the likelihood of overheating typically occur when transitioning from the pre-charge phase to the fast-charge phase.

 At this point, the battery voltage is at its lowest point so the voltage difference across the charger is maximized, and the current is also at maximum when in fast-charge mode.
 This is the point at which the voltage differential and load current are both at their maximum.